-Many people have approached us asking about how we will publish the CentOS sources and if we are making changes because of the announcements on 8 December 2020 that we are focusing on CentOS Stream.
+Many people have approached us to ask how we will publish the CentOS sources, and if we are making changes because of the December 2020 and June 2023 announcements about Red Hat’s focus on CentOS Stream.
 In short, sources remain publicly available, but as of June 2023, the publication process has changed.

-If you’re considering using this code in your own project – especially if that project has the goal of producing a Linux distribution – we’ve put together some guidance to help you comply with the Red Hat services agreements and trademark guidelines, especially if your project produces a Linux distribution.
+If you’re considering using this code in your project, we’ve provided guidance to help you comply with the Red Hat services agreements and trademark guidelines, especially if your project produces a Linux distribution.
 This guidance is not exhaustive.

-In the spirit of community collaboration, we offer a list of do’s and don’ts below.
+In the spirit of community collaboration, we offer a list of do’s and don’ts.

 - Clearly describe your distribution as something you made, not Red Hat.
-You may wish to say you started with source from a specific location, such as “modified and built from source code taken from git.centos.org.”
+You may wish to say you started with the source from a specific location, such as “modified and built from source code taken from gitlab.com/redhat/centos-stream.”

 - Comply with the GPL and all the other open source licenses applicable to your build.